 Wintersession’s short courses offer skills and insights for career – and life

-Record number of students take advantage of Duke Law's annual offering of half-credit classes in professional skills
+A record number of students took advantage of Duke Law's annual offering of half-credit classes in professional skills.

 A record 500 Duke Law students attended short courses focusing on practical and professional skills during the Law School’s 10th annual Wintersession, held Jan.
 4 to 8 — the last few days of winter break.
 Many enrolled in two of the 29 half-credit classes on offer, all taught by leading scholars and practitioners, in subjects ranging from accounting, insurance law, and antitrust litigation to prosecutorial ethics, design thinking, and professional communication.

 Taylor Brennan ’20 appreciated the opportunity to hone her skills in public speaking in two classes, Hearings Practice and Professional Communications for Lawyers.
 “As a student pursuing litigation when I graduate, I want to take every opportunity to practice my oral advocacy, she said.
 And because the classes are not graded, Wintersession is a great time to practice these skills in a lower-stakes, more comfortable setting.”

 Brennan’s instructor in Hearings Practice, Collin Cox ’01 — one of many alumni teaching at Wintersession — drew lessons from real cases he’s litigated as partner at Yetter Coleman in Houston, where practice focuses on representing plaintiffs and defendants in high-stakes commercial cases.
 Cox, who has taught the course for four years, said he always enjoys sharing his own courtroom successes and mistakes with his students, and is always impressed by how quickly they master skills.

 “Watching them wrestle with things that took me a long time to figure out — they get it in a day and they can perform,” he said.
 “Having a chance to give them a perspective that they wouldn’t hear day by day in law school is a real honor.”